 What is the difference between the calls?

-While anyone may apply to the SIOS call, access will be prioritised to projects that fit into the overall prioritisation of SIOS and are linked to existing efforts to optimise the observing system.
+While anyone may apply to the SIOS call, access will be prioritised to projects that relate to developing the SIOS research infrastructure.

 InterAct Transnational Access has specific eligibility rules, meaning you can only access infrastructure operated by a country other than the one you normally work in, and on the provision that a similar infrastructure does not exist in your country.